-India is the third largest smartphone market in the world and still continues to grow every second.
+India is the third largest smartphone market in the world and the market still continues to grow every second.
 People change phones every 6 months.
-Roaming around with the latest gadget has become the new definition of “cool.”
-With a smartphone in every second pocket, easily available buyers and in-numerous platforms to sell, it has also become the favorite accessory to steal.
+Roaming around with the latest gadgets has become the new definition of “cool.”
+With a smartphone in every second pocket, easily available buyers, and numerous platforms to sell, it is also a favourite accessory to steal.

-In the NCRB (National Crime Record Bureau of India) reports, the number of stolen phones is so high that a separate sub heading for mobile thefts has been created.
-The latest report shows 37,878 mobiles were stolen in 2014 of which 43% were from Delhi followed up by Maharashtra(34.3%), Bengal(25.9%) and UP(35.7%).
+In the NCRB (National Crime Record Bureau of India) reports, the number of stolen phones is so high that there is a separate subheading for mobile thefts.
+The latest reports show 37,878 stolen mobiles in 2014, of which 43% were from Delhi followed by Maharashtra(34.3%), Bengal(25.9%) and UP(35.7%).
 Only 9,055 or 23.9% of stolen phones were actually returned to their owners.
 The rest probably made it to the black market.

 We often do not understand what we jeopardize when we lose a phone or sell it.
 Many of us commit the buffoonery of selling the phone without wiping the data.
 Others who do, think they are completely out of danger.
-We fail to realize that the data can be recovered very easily by tools easily available online.
-This means compromising our privacy, security, personal details, social media details, photographs etc. which can easily be misused.
+We fail to realize that one can recover data very easily with tools easily available online.
+This means compromising our privacy, security, personal details, social media details, photographs etc. which are prone to misuse.

-People often complain about the Police not registering their FIR of their lost or stolen phones.
-In this regard the Centre has issued an advisory to all states for compulsory registration of FIR under Section 154 of CrPC.
-The National Telecom Policy of 2012 had provided for facilitating establishment of a National Mobile Property Registry for addressing security, theft and other issues.
-In this regard a registry of zonal integrated police network (ZIPNET) is created which consists IMEI number of lost/stolen phones.
+Furthermore, people often complain about the Police not registering their FIR of their lost or stolen phones.
+In this regard, the Centre has issued an advisory to all states for compulsory registration of FIR under Section 154 of CrPC.
+The National Telecom Policy of 2012 provided for facilitating the establishment of a National Mobile Property Registry for addressing security, theft and other issues.
+In this regard, every state must maintain a registry of Zonal Integrated Police Networks (ZIPNET) consisting of all IMEI numbers of lost/stolen phones.

-A phone which was once stolen, then used to commit a crime may be available for sale today.
-Thus before buying a second hand phone we should always check the list of stolen/lost mobile phones on ZIPNET to ensure personal safety.
-Buying or selling phones is not a hassle free task.
+A phone which was once stolen and then used to commit a crime may be available for sale today.
+Thus before buying a second-hand phone, we should always check the list of stolen/lost mobile phones on ZIPNET to ensure personal safety.
+Moreover, buying or selling phones is not a hassle-free task.
 Many have fallen prey to the complications attached.
 Act wisely and patiently before buying a used set or selling your old set.